bsungwoo/STopover/STopover/README_Python.md

 lognorm: whether to lognormalize the count matrix saved in adata.X
 #### CosMx
 x_bins, y_bins: number of bins to divide the CosMx SMI data (for grid-based aggregation)
-sc_adata: single-cell reference anndata for cell type annotation of CosMx SMI data
+sc_adata: single-cell reference anndata for cell type annotation of CosMx SMI data -> If the path to "*.h5ad" file is provided, then it will be used as a reference single-cell data
 sc_celltype_colname: column name for cell type annotation information in metadata of single-cell (.obs)
 sc_norm_total: scaling factor for the total count normalization per cell
 tx_file_name: CosMx file for transcript count